emmajanedrews/base-template/_posts/2018-02-01-qa-about-moving-services.md

 {% include youtube.html %}

-Today, we have a guest with us, Jim Finch from Shrader United Movers, to answer some questions that my clients have had about moving.
+Today, we have a guest with us, Jim Finch from Schroeder United Movers, to answer some questions that my clients have had about moving.

 **1. “Where do you move people to?”** We can move people anywhere.
 United Van lines can move people all around the world.
 Here in town, we can move people locally as well as all around the United States.